PdxCodeGuild/Full-Stack-Day-Class/notes/urls-site-structure-adv.md

     The `?` and query parameter string are not part of the routed path pattern.
     Never use a query parameter view to update data on the server.

-*   If you need to update data on the server, use a form and post.
+*   If you need to update data on the server, use a form and POST.